 Here, E{μ} and p{μ} are the energy and momentum of the muon determined from the range, θ{μ} is the angle relative to the beam direction, determined from the hits in the SciFi detector.
 Note that E{ν} appears in the expression for Q{rec}^2 , and here we use E{ν}^{rec} .
-The quantity $\epsilon_B = -27$ MeV for oxygen is the effective binding energy parameter from the Fermi gas model.
+The quantity $\epsilon_B=-27$ MeV for oxygen is the effective binding energy parameter from the Fermi gas model.
 The masses m_N and m_μ are for the nucleon and the muon.
-The resolution for E{μ} is 0.12 GeV, due mainly to the MRD segmentation, though the mean of the distribution is accurate to 1%.
+The resolution for E{μ} is 0.12 GeV, due mainly to the MRD segmentation.
 The resolution for θ{μ} is about 1 degree, but there is a tail to this distribution.
-The resulting value for E{ν} resolution (for QE events) is 0.16 GeV and the resolution for Q^2 is $0.05 (GeV/c)^2$ also with a tail coming from the measured angle.
+The resulting value for E{ν} resolution (for QE events) is 0.16 GeV and the resolution for Q^2 is 0.05 (GeV/c)2 also with a tail coming from the measured angle.
 Finally, this formula assumes that the target neutron inside the nucleus is at rest, ignoring the nucleon momentum distribution for the event reconstruction.
 Fluctuations due to Fermi motion are about half the size of those due to detector and reconstruction effects, and contribute only a small amount to the reconstructed energy resolution.

-It is important to note that these formulas are used for all events even though half the interactions are not quasielastic, because we do not identify the interaction mode on an event-by-event basis, nor is our beam at a fixed energy.
-The reconstructed E{ν} and Q^2 are systematically off for these non quasi-elastic events: E{ν}^{rec} is low by ~ 0.4 GeV and Q{rec}^2 is low by $\sim 0.05~({\rm GeV/c})^2$.
+It is important to note that these formulas are used for all events even though half the interactions are not quasi-elastic, because we do not identify the interaction mode on an event-by-event basis, nor is our beam at a fixed energy.
+The reconstructed E{ν} and Q^2 are systematically off for these non quasi-elastic events: E{ν}^{rec} is low by ~ 0.4 GeV and Q{rec}^2 is low by ~ 0.05 (GeV/c)2.
 However, all events are treated the same way, both data and Monte Carlo events.
 Thus, the comparison of data and MC in the fit is valid, but the distributions of the reconstructed values are affected by the non quasi-elastic fraction.